High blood pressure is called a silent killer because it often occurs without obvious symptoms.

-What is high blood pressure/hypertension?
+What is high blood pressure?

-We have found that many patients with high blood pressure have nutrient imbalances.
-We take a thorough look at your nutrient and biochemical status and make appropriate recommendations using nutrients, botanicals, and other nutraceuticals.
-Some are found to have high levels of heavy metals and other chemicals that contribute to high blood pressure (and other health issues) which we also then address.
+At the Magaziner Center for Wellness we have found that patients with hypertension often suffer from nutritional imbalances, which is why we thoroughly analyze a patient’s nutrient and biochemical levels and make appropriate recommendations using various nutraceuticals.
+Some patients may also have high levels of heavy metals and other chemicals in their bodies that contribute to high blood pressure, which we also address if necessary.
 Our experience has been that most patients are able to lessen or completely stop their medications over time and enjoy healthier lives as a result.Learn more about vitamin therapy